SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Body Bank Branch Manager**
 >
 > If the war doc uses the Reconstitute war dog Malice feature, it costs 1 Malice less.
-Additionally, allies can treat the living war doc as a corpse when using the Reconstitute feature (see Reconstitute)
+Additionally, allies can treat the living war doc as a corpse when using the Reconstitute feature (see Reconstitute).

 ##### No Loyalty Collar?